Pitch Perfect 3: Box office

-Pitch Perfect 3 grossed $104.9 million in the United States and Canada and $80.5 million in other territories, for a worldwide total of $185.4 million, against a production budget of $45 million.
+Pitch Perfect 3 grossed $104.9 million in the United States and Canada and $80.5 million in other territories, for a worldwide total of $185 million, against a production budget of $45 million.

-In the United States and Canada, Pitch Perfect 3 was released alongside the openings of Downsizing and Father Figures, as well as the wide expansions of The Shape of Water and Darkest Hour, and was projected to gross $27–35 million from 3,447 theaters in its opening weekend.
+In the United States and Canada, Pitch Perfect 3 was released alongside the openings of Downsizing and Father Figures, as well as the wide expansions of The Shape of Water and Darkest Hour.
+The movie was projected to gross $27–35 million from 3,447 theaters in its opening weekend.
 The film took in $2.1 million from Thursday night previews, about half of the $4.6 million earned by its predecessor.
 Over the three-day weekend, which included Christmas Eve, it grossed $19.9 million (down nearly 70% from the second film's $69.2 million debut), finishing third at the box office, behind Star Wars: The Last Jedi and Jumanji: Welcome to the Jungle.
 It grossed an additional $6.5 million on Christmas Day, for a four-day total of $26.4 million.
 It dropped 15% the following weekend, grossing $16.8 million, and a total of $21.7 million over the four-day New Year's frame.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 28% based on 150 reviews and an average rating of 4.7/10.
+On Rotten Tomatoes, the film has an approval rating of 29% based on 150 reviews and an average rating of 4.7/10.
 The website's critical consensus reads, "Pitch Perfect 3 strains to recapture the magic that helped the original spawn a franchise, but ends up sending this increasingly unnecessary trilogy out on a low note."
-On Metacritic, the film has a weighted average score of 40 out of 100 based on 35 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 40 out of 100 based on 35 critics.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, the same score earned by its predecessor.

 Owen Gleiberman of Variety praised the cast and said, "The new film doesn't add anything revolutionary to the Pitch Perfect formula.
 It still sounds like we're in middle-period Glee written by someone who finds Ryan Murphy too solemn.
 But as directed by Trish Sie, the movie is bubbly, it's fast, it's hella synthetic-clever, and it's an avid showcase for the personalities of its stars."

 Frank Scheck for The Hollywood Reporter wrote "... what started out as a charmingly offbeat comic premise has inevitably degenerated into the sort of crass commercialism that probably would make the Bellas themselves turn up their noses."

+Propaganda allegations

+Some critics have alleged that Pitch Perfect 3 serves as a channel for US Army propaganda.
+The production of the film involved extensive collaboration with the United States Army; the army provided services such as military bases, service members and script reviews intended to "make sure the military was shown in a positive light."

 Accolades

-Pitch Perfect 3 won Choice Comedy Movie Actress for Anna Kendrick at the August 12, 2018 Teen Choice Awards and nominations for Hailee Steinfeld and Rebel Wilson also for Choice Comedy Movie Actress as well as the movie being nominated for Choice Comedy Movie.